miladLiri/crawling-bot/README.md

 ### 3. Upload Logic

-Follow the steps in the [User Guide](docs/installation.md) to upload your logic to the robot.
+Follow the steps in the [Installation](docs/installation.md) to upload your logic to the robot.

 ---